HectaVeil/MyProject/README.md

 ## Why I made it?
 I made this project to practice HTML, CSS, and JavaScript.
-I also wanted something simple that helps me remember Allah.
+I also wanted something simple that helps poeple remember Allah.